dustinpfister/blog_posts/_posts/js-getting-started-javascript-console.md

 ### 2.2 - Swarm simulator auto clicker

 This is an example of a basic tool kit that can be used with the game [swarm simulator that can be found here](https://www.swarmsim.com/#/).
 The example is what can be done when it comes to making a little javaScript code that works with the design of a certain web page, in this case it is a game called swarm sim.
 Once you have gone to the game site open up the javaScript console, and paste the following code into the javaScript console.

+What this does is it creates a singe [global variable](/2019/01/31/js-javascript-global/) called sm for swarm sim.
+This global variable is an object with a few public methods attached to it.
+Once of which can be used to get a reference to a given tab in the navigation bar of the game, another can be used to get the link to a given upgrade, and another will get the max button when it comes to buying upgrades for an upgrade.

 ```js
 (function(api){